Do price reductions attract customers in urban public transport? A synthetic control approach: Literature review

 In the literature, causal analysis has mainly been conducted on fare-free policies rather than fare reductions, as in our case.
 In Europe, \cite{cats2017prospects} suggest that free fares increased public transport use by 14\%.
 In addition, \cite{de2006impact} and \cite{rotaris2014impact} investigate free-fare policies in Brussel and Trieste.
 The settings of \cite{lee2019causal} in Taichung (Taiwan) and \cite{shin2021exploring} in Seoul (South Korea) are the closest to ours.
 In Taichung, bus network and schedule improvements gradually increased bus use, which then grew further due to free-fare policies, leading to further adjustments on the supply side. \cite{shin2021exploring} estimates there was a 16\% increase in subway use by older adults after a fare-free policy was introduced for this age group in Seoul.

 Our study is also related to the rich literature on price elasticities in public transport.
 Price elasticities show the percentage change in demand due to a one percentage price change.
 For example, \cite{holmgren2007meta} exposes a short-run price elasticity of -0.75 and a long-run price elasticity of -0.91 in Europe.
 In line with \cite{holmgren2007meta}, \cite{brechan2017effect} finds that increasing frequencies has a higher elasticity than reducing fares for public transport. \cite{wardman2018review} show that the effects of price changes in public transport on car demand – the so-called cross-elasticities – are relatively low. \cite{liu2019evaluating} add that changes to fare policy in Australia mostly increased the number of trips of existing users rather than attracted new users.
 That is why \cite{litman2004transit} suggests a relatively large fare reduction is crucial for car-users to switch to public transport. \cite{redman2013quality} show that price can encourage car-users to use public transport.
 However, the reliability, frequency, and speed of public transport will determine whether their intentions are implemented and maintained.
 In Switzerland, where our case study of Geneva is located, price elasticities regarding the demand for public transport are typically low according to \cite{CitecIngenieurs2021}.
+In a recent experimental study, \cite{axhausen2021empirical} estimate a price elasticity of -0.31 in Switzerland.

 More broadly, our study adds to the literature on price policies, inter alia with the goal of making mobility more sustainable.
 For instance, \cite{kilani2014road} show that road-pricing combined with higher public transport fares in peak periods or discounts on off-peak tickets work in complementary fashion in Paris.
 Moreover, the effect of road-pricing \citep[e.g.,][for Milan]{percoco2015heterogeneity} or peak-pricing (off-peak discounts) in public transportation alone is also analysed in recent literature (see, e.g., \cite{rantzien2014peak} for Stockholm and \cite{huber2021business} for Switzerland). \cite{gkritza2011estimating} assess the multimodal context of the urban public transport system with varying fare structures in Athens.
 For a review of public transport policies, see also \cite{horcher2021review}.